maxpolun/koa-rrr/README.md

 A function taking the rendered react markup, and returning the complete html for the page

+passed arguments:

+* html: the rendered react html
+* state: the redux state after the render is complete, can be used to rehydrate state quickly when the app loads

 #### wrap [function] Optional

 A function that will wrap your react app prior to rendering.
 This is used if you have `Provider` type components that must be provided at the root of the app.
 The default version is equivalent to